Our 2020/21 Winter Pandemic Plan

 It’s safe to say most of us were caught off guard.
 We had our work projects all lined up.
 We started meeting with community partners to put Summer and Fall events in place.
 All of a sudden, the bits and pieces we had gathered along the way, seemed to no longer fit.

 In the past our facilitators, volunteers and instructors organized gatherings, meetings, conferences and group projects for “real life” socializing.
 The March 17th 2020 lock-down brought about a lightening fast re-alignment of priorities, along with a gradual transition to a new way of thinking, living, connecting and working.

 During the summer of 2020, our network members and associates stayed in touch by phone, email and social media.
 Most have needed this time to determine how an ominous pandemic would impact our lives and relationships in the longer term.

 With seasonal flu and an anticipated uptick of new COVID cases, we have been advised by the Public Health Office to self isolate and minimize contact to immediate family members.
-Therefore, the decision was taken to wrap up any loose ends and proceed only to honour all 2020-21 existing commitments previously made with community partners.
+Faced with another lock-down, the decision was taken to wrap up any loose ends and proceed only to honour all 2020-21 existing commitments previously made with community partners. .

 We will cease planning activities for any new 2020-21 onsite projects and public programs in the community.
 Group gatherings, special events and onsite instructional activities for older adults are postponed until further notice.